remondis-it/resample/README.md

 1. all primitive fields and lists (of respective wrapper types) are filled with default values.
 2. all enumeration fields and lists are filled using the global enumeration value supplier
-4. all fields and lists are filled using the suppliers registered for types
+3. all fields and lists are filled using the suppliers registered for types
-5. all configured fields are filled using the specified supplier
+4. all configured fields are filled using the specified supplier
+5. all fields holding maps are filled using the specified type and enum suppliers
+6. all non-hit fields are processed by auto-sampling (if active)

 ### Auto-sampling